Ariki/guessproj/README.rst

 --------------------

-Command line syntax used to run the script is similar to that of ``cs2cs`` utility which comes with ``proj4`` library.
-You should specify parameters of known coordinate system in projstring format, known and unknown parameters of the unknown system, and a path to input file.
-Exact parameters of various coordinate systems you can find in ``proj4`` documentation.
+Command line syntax used to run the script is similar to that of ``cs2cs`` utility which comes with ``PROJ.4`` library.
+You should specify parameters of known coordinate system in ``PROJ.4`` format (referred as projstring here), known and unknown parameters of the unknown system, and a path to input file.
+Exact parameters of various coordinate systems you can find in `PROJ.4 documentation`_.

 The unknown parameters are specified among all others in the projstring, the only difference is using ``~`` symbol instead of ``=``.
 The numeric value